Ar-zz-duboy/Arduboy/README.md

 Arduboy Library · `ekem/develop`
 ===============

-Description of the Arduboy Library, `develop` branch.
+Description of the Arduboy Library, using the `ekem/develop` branch.

 ## About